-PROBATIONARY PERIOD - A working test period, following initial appointment (one (1) year) or promotion (six (6) months), during which an employee is required to demonstrate by conduct and actual performance their fitness for the position to which they have been appointed.
+PROBATIONARY PERIOD - A working test period, following initial appointment or promotion, during which an employee is required to demonstrate by conduct and actual performance their fitness for the position to which they have been appointed.
 For those positions requiring certification, transfer to regular status cannot occur until certification is received.

-Positions which require certification as a condition of employment may have the probationary period extended without prejudice when that certification cannot be completed within the normal six (6) month probationary period.
-In such cases, if the department head believes that the employee's service has been such that only certification is required for the end of probation, the department head may recommend that full benefit date be set at the end of six (6) months of service.
+Positions which require certification as a condition of employment may have the probationary period extended without prejudice when that certification cannot be completed within the normal six month probationary period.
+In such cases, if the department head believes that the employee's service has been such that only certification is required for the end of probation, the department head may recommend that full benefit date be set at the end of six months of service.